-These general resume tips may be thought of as “standard” information; however, you would be remiss to neglect to pay attention to them.
+These general sports management resume tips may be thought of as “standard” information; however, you would be remiss to neglect to pay attention to them.

 It will not stand you in good stead to invest time into crafting the perfect sports management tailored resume if you have multiple spelling mistakes or incorrect contact information on your resume.